Lepisma-0/PentominoPathfinder/README.md

 # PentominoPathfinder
-An algorithm that solves pentomino pathfinding puzzles.
+An algorithm that will solve pentomino pathfinding puzzles.
 Made using processing

+# How it works
+Right now this can place pentominos according to the rules and calculate the shortest path in 2ms average There is left to do the actual brute force logic to loop through all the states

 # How run/edit the program
 You will need to install processing => https://processing.org/download and open the '.pde' file